 A Behavior Intervention Plan provides a roadmap for reducing interfering behaviors.
 It guides treatment and ensures a consistent response when a child engages in a behavior.
 The plan includes select ABA interventions based on the function of the behavior, and specifies a plan to teach functionally-equivalent replacement behaviors.
 But writing an effective plan takes practice.
 This post will walk you through each component so nothing is missed.

-This online course takes our post Behavior Plan: Writing a Comprehensive Behavior Intervention Plan even further by providing detailed instruction in the following areas:
+This online course takes our post Behavior Intervention Plan (BIP): The Complete Guide to Writing a Comprehensive Plan even further by providing detailed instruction in the following areas:

 - Parts of a BIP